MicroCoreLabs/Projects/README.md

-	MCL86jr -  IBMPCjr Accelerator which boosts performance to IBM PC/AT speed MCL65+  -  MOS 6502 emulator which runs on a Teensy 4.1 and can be used as a 6502 drop-in replacment MCL64   -  MOS 6510 emulator which runs on a Teensy 4.1 and can be used as a drop-in replacment in the Commodore 64
+	MCL86jr -  IBMPCjr Accelerator which boosts performance to IBM PC/AT speed MCL65+  -  MOS 6502 emulator which runs on a Teensy 4.1 and can be used as a 6502 drop-in replacment MCL64   -  MOS 6510 emulator which runs on a Teensy 4.1 and can be used as a drop-in replacment in the Commodore 64 MCL68+  -  Motorola 68000 emulator which runs on a Teensy 4.1 and can be used as a drop-in replacment

 Emulated Processors: